 - Where do you turn when you still need accommodation support?

-Accessible Educational Materials, Administrative/Campus Policy, Alternate Format, Assistive Technology, EPUB Track, Faculty Instruction/Accessible Course Design, Information Technology, Uncategorized
+Accessible Course Design, Accessible Educational Materials, Administrative/Campus Policy, Alternate Format, Assistive Technology, EPUB Track, Uncategorized

-My role as Director of Digital Accessibility & User Experience at Red Shelf is to ensure our digital products exceed expectations for our ALL customers and partners.
-As a key component of our product team, the UX & AX teams support the implementation of an accessibility-first Software Development Lifecycle (SDLC), as well as accessibility testing procedures, policies, and remediation plans.
-Our team is also the liaison for campus accessibility offices when they need support for their students.
+My role as Senior Director of Digital Accessibility at Red Shelf is to ensure our digital products exceed expectations for our ALL customers and partners.
+As a key component of our product team, my team supports the implementation of an accessibility-first Software Development Lifecycle (SDLC), as well as accessibility testing procedures, policies, and remediation plans.
+We are also the liaison for campus accessibility offices when they need support for their students.

 Prior to coming to Red Shelf, I spent 20+ years in the Federal Government IT sector (15 of those years at the Department of Defense), coordinating Section 508 compliance and ensuring design consistency and usability for contractor-developed government software and websites.
 I’m also a certified DHS Trusted Tester, a program which enforces a code-inspection based test approach for determining software and website conformance to Section 508 standards.